-

 Description

-Dry matter determination is a basic method in physical chemistry, used in many sectors to determine the non-aqueous fraction of a sample.
-This measurement makes it possible to assess the actual concentration of a product, calculate extraction yields, ensure comparability between batches or verify compliance with specifications.
+Dry matter determination is a fundamental method in physical chemistry, used in many sectors to determine the non-aqueous fraction of a sample.
+This measurement allows for the evaluation of a product's true concentration, the calculation of extraction yields, the assurance of batch comparability, and the verification of compliance with specifications.

-The analysis is based on a simple and reliable gravimetric method: drying at controlled temperature (usually 105°C), which allows the evaporation of free water without altering the dry matter.
-The residue is weighed precisely, and the results are expressed as % dry matter or % moisture by difference.
+The analysis relies on a simple and reliable gravimetric method: controlled-temperature drying (generally 105 °C), which allows the evaporation of free water without altering the dry matter.
+The residue is weighed precisely, and the results are expressed as a percentage of dry matter or as a percentage of moisture by difference.

-The principle of the method is based on the loss of mass of a sample heated in a ventilated oven until constant mass is reached.
-Several standards can govern this analysis (NF EN ISO 11465, ISO 712, NF T90-029, etc.), with temperatures and durations adjusted according to the type of matrix:
+The principle of the method is based on the mass loss of a sample heated in a ventilated oven until it reaches a constant mass.
+Several standards can govern this analysis (NF EN ISO 11465, ISO 712, NF T90-029…), with temperatures and durations adjusted according to the type of matrix:

-• Drying at reduced temperature (40–70 °C) for sensitive matrices (essential oils, aromatic extracts)
+• Reduced temperature drying (40–70 °C) for sensitive matrices (essential oils, aromatic extracts)

 • Specific methods for sludge, compost, fermented products